 I have always been fascinated by the manner in which we experience space and time and the complementary links which connect both psychological and physical notions.

-As I have mentioned several times before on these blogs, I find it striking that when Einstein was once asked to give a simple account of Relativity he stated:,
+As I have mentioned several times before on these blogs, I find it striking that when Einstein was once asked to give a simple account of Relativity he is reputed to have stated:,

 "Put you hand on a hot stove for a minute, and it seems like an hour.
 Sit with a pretty girl for an hour and it seems like a minute.
 THAT'S Relativity."